7 Best Houston Family Vacations: Top Day Trips & Weekend Family Getaways Near Houston

 Tubing on the Comal

-Along with German-inspired heritage in the town's center, quirky shops, and beer gardens, there's fun to be had along the world's shortest river (it's only 2 miles in length).
+Along with German-inspired heritage in the town's center, quirky shops, and beer gardens, there's family fun to be had along the world's shortest river (it's only 2 miles in length).

-Try horseback riding along the river's banks, or set up an inner-tubbing tour.
+Try horseback riding along the river's banks, or set up an inner-tubing tour.
 A good "float" can be had in three hours.
 There are games and food areas set up by vendors and many places along the river to start floating.
 512 E San Antonio Street is a good departure point.

 The Schlitterbahn Water Park